 Digital Underwater Photographer Specialty is one of the most popular diving specialties, and the rise of digital underwater photography has made it easier and more fun than ever.
-PADI Digital Underwater Photographer Specialty course gets you going quickly with todays modern digital equipment, whether you use a point-and-shoot snap camera or a sophisticated D-SLR like the pros.
-The Underwater Photographer course is a more traditional photography course designed for conventional film equipment.
+PADI Digital Underwater Photographer Specialty course gets you going quickly with today’s modern digital equipment, whether you use a point-and-shoot snap camera or a sophisticated D-SLR like the pros.
+Thus, the Underwater Photographer course is a more traditional photography course designed for conventional film equipment.

 What do I need to start?

 Be a minimum of PADI Open Water Diver or Junior Open Water Diver certification (or qualifying certification from another organization)

 As Part of The Course You will Cover:

 - How to choose the right underwater camera system for you

 - The PADI SEA method for getting great shots quickly

 - The three primary principles for good underwater photos

 How long will it take?

 Two Open Water Dives plus 1 optional shore dive.